 |Class Standing||Subsidized||Unsubsidized||Total Amount|

 *Maximum annual loan limits for independent students (and dependent students whose parents are unable to obtain PLUS Loans) are listed above.
-Federal Student Aid, updated May 2012.
+Federal Student Aid.
 Visit www.direct.ed.gov for details.

 Federal PLUS Loans are unsubsidized loans made to parents.
 If you are independent, or your parents cannot get a PLUS loan, you may be eligible to borrow additional unsubsidized Direct Stafford Loan funds.

-For more information about federal financial aid, please access The Student Guide.
-This guide from the U.S. Department of Education is a great source of information concerning student federal financial aid.
+For more information about federal financial aid, please check out this website.
+This site from the U.S. Department of Education provides publications, online tools, fact sheets, guides and other resources concerning student federal financial aid.
 It offers a wealth of information on these programs and how to apply for them.